Alttag

 • Dialogue with other religious traditions and life philosophies

 Religion is a social and communal way of life, which springs out of the human heart in the search for meaning and the desire to respond to the divine.
-It draws on authoritative teachings, stories, rituals, ethical norms, laws and spiritual experience to create a community.
+It draws on authoritative teachings, stories, rituals, ethical norms, laws, and spiritual experience to create a community.
 This community shapes identity and gives purpose to its members.
-There is a variety of traditions within Christianity.
+There are a variety of traditions within Christianity.
 This sets a challenge to Christians to work for unity.
 In a global world where many religions are in contact with each other, Christians must give an account of themselves if they are to give proper witness to Christ and so fulfil the mission with which they are entrusted.

 Australia is a country with its own Indigenous people who live in age-old spiritual closeness to the land and its dreaming.
 Our society also brings together many people from a diverse number of places around the world.
 Each of these communities has its own spirituality, customs and ways of life, often set within a religious tradition.
 Each religious tradition makes its own contribution to Australian society and all should be respected and understood.
 The Religion and Society Lens enables people to give shape to their personal identity in dialogue with others against the backdrop of a dialogue with the preferred stance of the Catholic Tradition.